Code-for-Hungary/techkontrawirus/README.md

 Finally, run:

     php artisan serve

 A locally running website will then be available at [http://localhost:8000](http://localhost:8000).

 ## Deployment

-Please see the related repo [https://github.com/epforgpl/techkontrawirus-docker](https://github.com/epforgpl/techkontrawirus-docker) for code that makes deploying this easy.
+Please see the related repo [https://github.com/k-monitor/techkontrawirus-docker](https://github.com/k-monitor/techkontrawirus-docker) for code that makes deploying this easy.

 ## Author

 The code in this repository was produced by [Fundacja ePaństwo](https://epf.org.pl).
+Translated to Hungarian and slightly modified by [K-Monitor](https://k-monitor.hu/).

 ## License